 Address requests for exemptions to:

 The University of Sydney, NSW 2006

-If you are a domestic full fee-paying student, you must know your FEE-HELP balance at all times and inform the University if you don’t have enough FEE-HELP balance to cover your full enrolment
+If you are an eligible domestic full fee-paying student, and have elected to take a FEE-HELP loan, you must know your FEE-HELP balance at all times and inform the University if you don’t have enough FEE-HELP balance to cover your full enrolment.

 For information about what the FEE-HELP balance is, its relevance to you and how to calculate it, visit the Australian Government's Study Assist website.